Improving instrumental variable estimators with post-stratification

-The derivation of this result can be found in Supplementary Material~\ref{append:one_sided_bias}.
 The dependence of Equation~\ref{eq:bias} on the covariance between $\hat{f}$ and $1/\hat{f}$ and a further Taylor approximation given in Supplementary Material~\ref{append:one_sided_bias} reveals that the bias depends on the magnitude of the $\text{var}(\hat{f})$.
 As such, reducing the variance of $\hat{f}$ can also reduce bias in the estimator.
 Therefore, the variance reduction properties of post-stratification can reduce bias as well.
 We can also characterize the direction of the bias reduction.
 The bias reduction depends on the relative averages of outcomes of the compliers under control and the never-takers (under control or treatment).
-We can express this quantity as $\Delta = \bar{Y}_c(0)-\bar{Y}_n(0)$, where $\bar{Y}_c(z)$ is the average potential outcome for all compliers in the sample under treatment $z$, and $\bar{Y}_a(z)$ and $\bar{Y}_n(z)$ are averages for the always- and never-takers.
+We can express this quantity as $\Delta = \overline{Y}_c(0)-\overline{Y}_n(0)$, where $\overline{Y}_c(z)$ is the average potential outcome for all compliers in the sample under treatment $z$, and $\overline{Y}_a(z)$ and $\overline{Y}_n(z)$ are averages for the always- and never-takers.
 A negative $\Delta$ implies the bias will be positive, and a positive $\Delta$ implies the bias will be negative.

 When noncompliance is two-sided, we can express the bias in the standard IV estimator as